Kōnane

-Kōnane is a two-player strategy board game from Hawaii.
-It was invented by the ancient Hawaiian Polynesians.
-The game is played on a rectangular board.
-It begins with black and white counters filling the board in an alternating pattern.
+Kōnane is a two-player strategy board game from Hawaii which was invented by the ancient Hawaiian Polynesians.
+The game is played on a rectangular board and begins with black and white counters filling the board in an alternating pattern.
 Players then hop over one another's pieces, capturing them similar to checkers.
-The first player unable to capture is the loser; their opponent is the winner.
+The first player unable to capture is the loser.

-Before contact with Europeans, the game was played using small pieces of white coral and black lava on a large carved rock which doubled as both board and table.
+Before contact with Europeans, the game was played using small pieces of white coral and black lava on a large carved rock which functioned as both the board and a table.
 The Puʻuhonua o Hōnaunau National Historical Park has one of these stone gameboards on its premises.

-The game is somewhat similar to draughts.
-Pieces hop over one another when capturing; however, the similarities end there.
+While the game of Kōnane has been compared to draughts since the time of Captain James Cook, the similarity begins and ends with how the pieces move and capture, the objective and winning condition of the game are completely different, and is best understood independently from draughts.
 In draughts, one player's pieces are initially set up on one side of the board opposite the other player's pieces.
 In Kōnane, both players' pieces are intermixed in a checkered pattern of black and white occupying every square of the board.
-Furthermore, in Kōnane all moves are capturing moves, captures are made in an orthogonal direction (not diagonally), and in a multiple-capture move the capturing piece may not change direction.
+Furthermore, in Kōnane, all moves are capturing moves, captures are made in an orthogonal direction (not diagonally) by "jumping" over the opposite color piece into an empty space, and in a multiple-capture move, the capturing piece may not change direction.

-Kōnane has some resemblances to the games of Leap Frog, and Main Chuki or Tjuki.
+Kōnane has some resemblances to the games of Leap Frog, Fanorona and Main Chuki or Tjuki.
 In both Kōnane and Leap Frog, every square of the board is occupied by a playing piece in the beginning of the game, and the only legal moves (after the first turn) are orthogonal captures by the short leap method.
 However, there are significant differences in Kōnane and Leap Frog.

 Equipment

-The game is played on a rectangular or square board.
-Pieces can be laid out in the beginning of the game in an alternating checkerboard pattern of two colors on top of a table, on the ground, or on any flat surface.
+The game is traditionally played on a rectangular board consisting of an even and odd number of columns and rows, though modern Kōnane is often played on a square board with an even number of both columns and rows.
+Pieces are laid out in the beginning of the game in an alternating checkerboard pattern of two colors on top of a table, on the ground, or on any flat surface.
 Furthermore, the game can be generalized to any size geometrically.
 In practice, square Kōnane boards can range from 6×6 to over 14×14.
-Traditional rectangular board dimensions include 9×13, 14×17, and 13×20.
+Traditional rectangular board dimensions include 6×7, 8×9, 9×13, 14×17, and 13×20.

-Goal

-The first player unable to capture an enemy piece is the loser, and the other player is the winner.